JavaScript Scraping 18 min read

 3. Simplified Processing: AI agents and vector databases can process markdown much more easily than HTML, reducing the complexity and cost of your data ingestion pipeline.
 This aligns with the principles of LLM token optimization.

-Parallel Search Lanes: Unmatched Concurrency
+Parallel Lanes: Unmatched Concurrency

-Unlike competitors who impose strict hourly rate limits, SearchCans operates on a Parallel Search Lanes model.
+Unlike competitors who impose strict hourly rate limits, SearchCans operates on a Parallel Lanes model.
 This means you are limited by the number of simultaneous requests you can have in-flight, not by an arbitrary hourly cap.

 How to Scrape JavaScript Heavy Sites with SearchCans (Python Example)